adore/daylight/README.md

 # Daylight

-Daylight extends Rails and ActiveResource to allow your client API to perform more like ActiveRecord
+Daylight extends Rails and ActiveResource to allow your client API to perform akin to ActiveRecord

 1. More information can be found on:
     * [Getting Started](doc/install.md)